atarallo/ZX_devel_VM/Software.md

 # Software
-After initial install, I've added some packages to do basic software development in C/C++ and building z88dk compiler suite.
+After initial install, I've added some packages to do basic software development in C/C++ and building z88dk compiler suite. *Listed below are packages provisioned from Ubuntu repos*

 ## Basic utilities
 + bash-completion